Are Lionfish Reef Safe?

 About the Lionfish

 The Lionfish is considered a predator fish and should only be kept in a suitable tank for predators.
 There are a few varieties of Lionfish which include Antennata, Fu Manchu, Radiata and Russell’s.
-There and 2 primary types.
-The common and dwarf.
+There are 2 primary types: common and dwarf.

 The common Lionfish can grow to about 10-12″ and the dwarf can grow to about 6″.
 The most important thing to know about these fish is that they are venomous and have a nasty sting.

 It can be extremely painful to be stung by a Lionfish and you should get medical attention right away.

 You need to be very careful when handling a Lionfish or having your hand in the tank.
 They won’t naturally attack you or intentionally sting unless they feel threatened.
 Lionfish are not overly aggressive and don’t seek to harm other tankmates that are the same size or larger than them.

 Smaller fish and invertebrates will most likely be eaten.
 If it can fit in their mouth, most times it ends up there.